Where to Get Car Keys Made

 Locksmith Pro Tip: If a set of car keys has been lost or stolen, cars that require every key be present ffor programming are an excellent way to ensure that those lost/stolen car keys can’t drive your vehicle away.
 They will be removed from the system when the new keys/remotes are added.

-“I’ve Lost All My Car Keys” – Where can I Get a Car Key Originated/Made
+“I’ve Lost All My Car Keys” – How do I get a New Key for my Car?

-“Key origination” is the term locksmiths use to make a key when no key is currently available.
+“Key origination” is the term locksmiths use to make a new key for a car when no key is currently available.
 In order to achieve with a vehicle the car’s VIN number or a key code need to be made available.

 Originating a key by VIN can be done but you must know that this is going to give you the factory original key to the car (the key it shipped with).
 If the ignition was ever changed, that key will not work in the new ignition.
 Sometimes the ignition or another lock on the car will contain the code needed without someone having to retrieve it by VIN.